jonnew/Oat/README.md

       great pieces of code, but I should at least use them for inspiration.
     - `oat-frameserve gige` lacks the ability to set FPS in free running (non-triggered mode)
+    - ~~Configuration of the camera can get into impossible states if oat is used in combo with other programs that mess with the camera's registers.
+      Configuration via Oat should start with a clean slate by setting the camera to a default register state.~~
+      - ~~See flycap --> advanced camera settings --> restor default memory channel for how.~~
+    - Binning should be specified in terms of mode number (see pg.
+66 of blackfly tech ref) instead of bin size since not all bin sizes are allowed.
 - [ ] Position type generalization
     - It might be a good idea to generalize the concept of a position to a multi-positional element